8 Best Ways to Manage Your Email Inbox Like a Pro

 • Automate the process: Tools like Clean Email can help set up automatic archiving or deletion rules for incoming messages.

-• Create categories for storage: Use folders like “Past Projects” or “Old Conversations” to organize emails you may want to reference later.
+• Create categories for storage: Use folders like “Past Projects” or “Old Conversations” to file and organize emails you may want to reference later.

 Benefits of Archiving and Deleting